-The black schism referred to here is in part a matter of two styles: the rational analytical style of strategic politics with policy grounded in the professions and business, and the "expressive" style of ethnic politics grounded in advocacy of group interests, race solidarity, party loyalty, mass appeal, and in alliances of convenience or tradition with liberals.
+The black schism referred to here is in part a matter of two styles: the rational analytical style of strategic politics with policy grounded in the professions and business and the "expressive" style of ethnic politics grounded in advocacy of group interests, race solidarity, party loyalty, mass appeal, and in alliances of convenience or tradition with liberals.
 The former is more characteristic of the middle class while the latter reflects the political tradition of the poor.
-These lines will sharpen within the black community as they have already among white Democrats who, for example, have such camps as "ethnic or urban politician," or "suburban politician" -- all under the Democratic umbrella.
-The interests are real.
-Each is entitled to a fair and articulate representation around the table.
-A party cannot claim to a national party if it cannot handle this.
+These lines will sharpen within the black community as they have already among white Democrats, who, for example, have such camps as "ethnic or urban politician" or "suburban politician"-all under the Democratic umbrella.

 The reader may think that this analysis too sharply draws the divisions within the black community.
 While the extent of the division cannot be precisely estimated and will vary from place to place and over time, it is a real and an important source of tension.
 The only question is whether the interests of these groups are so mismatched that the tension cannot be made creative or redemptive, thus preventing a much needed dialogue in a black community too long dependent on ideas and initiatives from outside.
 I don't believe the mismatch will be fatal.
-I believe that most middle-class blacks want racial progress.
+I believe that most middle class blacks want racial progress.
+I believe that most middle class blacks want racial progress.
 I believe that most whites do as well.
 But I also believe that we are approaching a period where the permanence of the underclass and the frustrations of the rest of society may produce action before dialogue, reaction before analysis.